kenlasko/k8s/README.md

 Ensure that Omnictl/Talosctl is ready to go.
 Installation steps are [in my Omni repo](https://github.com/kenlasko/omni/).

 ## Install Kubernetes
 This guide assumes you're using a NixOS distribution that is configured to securely store and present all required certificates.
 For more information, see [my NixOS repo](https://github.com/kenlasko/nixos-wsl/).
+Otherwise, you will have to manually ensure all supporting files are present.

 1. Make sure all Talos nodes are in maintenance mode and appearing in [Omni](https://omni.ucdialplans.com).
 Use network boot via [NetBootXYZ](https://github.com/kenlasko/pxeboot/) to boot nodes into Talos maintenance mode.
 2. Create cluster via `omnictl`: